sharmakrishna1010/Jarvis-AI/README.md

 Enter mode (1/2/3):
 ```
-Select your mode, wait for the TTS models to load on CUDA, and begin issuing commands!
+Select your mode, wait for the TTS models to load on CUDA, and begin issuing commands.

-## 🛡️ Security Note
+## Security Note
 Allowing an LLM to interface with your OS inherently carries risk.
-This project utilizes an `is_safe_command()` filter within `tools/system_ops.py` that blocks dangerous keywords (`del`, `format`, `rmdir`, etc.). **Do not remove this filter** without understanding the consequences of unrestricted `subprocess.Popen` execution.
+This project utilizes an `is_safe_command()` filter within `tools/system_ops.py` that blocks dangerous keywords (`del`, `format`, `rmdir`, etc.).
+Do not remove this filter without understanding the consequences of unrestricted subprocess execution.
+Ensure your `jarvis_memory` directory is added to your `.gitignore` to prevent sensitive data from being pushed to public repositories.